mauriciomutte/blog/site/contents/blog/post-java-vmproperties/index.md

 ![file generated from it](https://dev-to-uploads.s3.amazonaws.com/i/0a7d9tjc48c5qppa1qrj.png)

-The options are defined line by line, and you can configure it in the way that is most suitable for your system, the default configuration you can acquire is as follows, the same available on the [JebBrains] website (https: // intellij- support.jetbrains.com/hc/en-us/articles/206544869-Configuring-JVM-options-and-platform-properties)with minor changes to suit my system.
+The options are defined line by line, and you can configure it in the way that is most suitable for your system, the default configuration you can acquire is as follows, the same available on the [JebBrains website](https://intellij-support.jetbrains.com/hc/en-us/articles/206544869-Configuring-JVM-options-and-platform-properties) with minor changes to suit my system.

 ```
 -server